 To read the DeHavilland report of Mr Hammond's appearance before the Lords Economic Affairs Committee this week, click here.

 DeHavilland will be collecting together all the rumours and confirmed announcements ahead of the Autumn Statement in our ever-popular Speculation Briefing.
-Look for it later this Autumn for a taste of the speech to come.
+Join DeHavilland to receive it and a range of other informative and timely briefings on key political events.

 As Senior Political Analyst at DeHavilland, Anna Haswell leads on financial services policy, as well as covering media issues.
 In her capacity as Content Marketer, she is also responsible for DeHavilland's briefings and analysis output, working across teams to ensure relevant messages reach current and prospective clients alike.
 She is a graduate of the University of Oxford and Goldsmiths, University of London.